 How can you detect if your dog has a food allergy?
-If you suspect that your dog is allergic to certain foods, see your veterinarian at Brimley-Lawrence Animal Clinic.
+If you suspect that your dog is allergic to certain foods, see your veterinarian at Bellamy-Lawrence Animal Hospital.
 Some signs of an allergic reaction are itchy or inflamed skin, ears, and mouth.
 If your dog suffers with IBS, seems uncomfortable, lethargic, scratches at the ears or shakes the head after eating see your vet to determine if it’s a food allergy.

 Dry or Canned?

 It does not matter if you prefer to serve your dog dry or canned food, what matters is how your dog feels eating it.
 Look at the ingredients to make sure the food you choose has the proper nutrition.